 Leonardo Da Vinci's used several new techniques.
 Sfumato effect created by Leonardo (sfumato - an atmospheric haze or smoky effect), transcended convention of the time, as did the sitter's angle, and the birds eye view of the background.
 Another effect, "Chiaroscuro", used a series of glazes custom-made by Leonardo.
 It is characterized by subtle transitions between color areas.
 Chiaroscuro is a technique of bold contrast between light and dark.

-Leonardo never deliver the Mona Lisa to his client, Francesco del Giocondo, because in 1503 he received government project fo paint the Grand Council Chamber in Palazzo Veccihio.
+never deliver the Mona Lisa to his client, Francesco del Giocondo, because in 1503 he received government project fo paint the Grand Council Chamber in Palazzo Veccihio.
 Leonardo loved this portrait and carried it with him wherever he went, until it fell into the hands of France's King Francois I.

 Leonardo did not sign or date the portrait or publicly reveal the identity of the sitter posed for him on more then a few occasions.